loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/resolve-dns/README.md

     enabled: true
     embedded: true
 ```
-The vCluster Pro embedded CoreDNS with the resolve DNS plugin must be used, as show in the example configuration, but setting `embedded: true`.
-The `resolveDNS` configuration maps the Nginx `Service` deployed to **vcluster-a** to a DNS entry in **vcluster-b** that resolves to `nginx-b.svc-b`.
+The vCluster Pro embedded CoreDNS with the resolve DNS plugin must be used, as show in the example configuration, by setting `embedded: true`.
+The `resolveDNS` configuration maps the Nginx `Service` deployed to **vcluster-a** to a DNS entry in **vcluster-b** that resolves to `nginx-b.svc-b.svc.cluster.local`.

 ## Manual Setup
 1. Login to the vCluster Platform: